Assistant Professor of Economics

 412 268 60 79, email@example.com

 My primary research interest lies in the domain of Mechanism and Market Design.
 My contribution to mechanism design includes the analysis of fundamental questions of implementation.
-In particular, my paper shows that in standard social choice environments with private types Bayesian incentive compatibility is equivalent to dominant strategy incentive compatibility.
-Subsequently, I extend this result to environments with correlated types () and to environments with non-linear utilities ().
+In particular, shows that in standard social choice environments with private types Bayesian incentive compatibility (BIC) is equivalent to dominant strategy incentive compatibility (DIC).
+Subsequent papers (, ) extend this result to environments with correlated types and non-linear utilities.
+In conjunction with the BIC-DIC equivalence, analyzes also a purely mathematical question when a projection of two convex closed sets coincides with the intersection of their images.

 Another paper develops a novel geometric approach to mechanism design that exploits classical results from convex analysis and majorization theory to provide a tractable analysis of generally complex resource and incentive constraints.
-In a subsequent paper , I extend the geometric approach to environments with interdependent values.
+A subsequent paper extends the geometric approach to environments with interdependent values.

 My work on market design focuses on the analysis of a signaling mechanism in two-sided matching markets.
 This endeavor shows that the introduction of private signals facilitates match formation for a wide range of environments ().
 Nevertheless, there are instances when signaling precludes match formation ().